 An EJS applet added to a Moodle course using the ejsapp plugin, will be automatically able to save files (either plain text, images or simulations state files in .xml format) to a private files repository block of Moodle.

 However, you will need to download and install the EJSApp File Browser (download from Moodle, download from Github) Moodle plugin.
 Note this is a block plugin (not a module) and so, it should be placed inside the /blocks folder of Moodle.
 Again, you can obtain more information about installing Moodle plugins here.
 This block can be added to your Moodle site as any other block in Moodle.
 More information about blocks can be found here.

 There are four ways you can send data from an EJS application to the EJSApp File Browser block:

-And there are two ways you can read data (.xml files previously stored in the EJSApp File Browser block) with an EJS application:
+And there are three ways you can read data (text or .xml files previously stored in the EJSApp File Browser block) with an EJS application:

 EJS and Moodle will take care of the rest!

 ATTENTION: In some operating systems, applets are required to be signed in order to allow them to save files.